The Forests

 The Shifting Grove

-Where truth bends to coherence.
+Where truth bends to safety.

 Here, sincerity is sacred.
 Identity precedes reality.
 The ground moves with the heart, and disagreement feels like threat.